-What is a Viral Loop and How Can You Grow Your Business with Referrals?
+🔄 What is a Viral Loop?
+How to Grow Your Business with Referrals

 "Viral loop" is a buzzword often used in the startup ecosystem with little explanation.
 In simplest terms, a viral loop is when users of a product or service grow the user base by inviting or referring other users.
 This is at the core of what our Waitlists offer, and it can be a powerful tool for businesses looking to expand their customer base in a scalable and cost-effective way.
 If used correctly, the viral loop can give startups a massive advantage over their competitors who may rely on traditional, expensive marketing strategies.
 We will go through a couple of examples, including Uber, Clubhouse, Robinhood, and Airbnb.

 This article will take a deep dive into what a viral loop is, its importance, how you can create one for your business, and what role refer-a-friend waitlists play.
 Let's get started!

 A viral loop is a growth marketing strategy that relies on users of a product or service to invite others to use the same product or service.
 The reason why it is called a viral loop is that a virus spreads by one person infecting other people.
 In a viral loop, one person signing up for the product will make other people sign up for the product.
 This can be a powerful tool for startups, as it allows them to quickly grow their user base without spending a lot of money on marketing.
 It's viral marketing